Ergodic theory of multi-layer interacting particle systems

 For the $\widehat{\text{RTP}}$ process we will also look at two cases, namely the case with random walk jumps of particles, i.e., $\kappa>0$ in \eqref{transition rtp}, and without random walk jumps.
 For the case of $\kappa>0$, we will see that the successful coupling of $\widehat{\text{RTP}}$ is a corollary of Proposition \ref{coupling rw} by copying the active and internal jumps of the process.
-If $\kappa=0$, then we will need that the additional assumption that $vct\{\mathscr{R}(v)\} = \mathbb{Z}^d$, with $\mathscr{R}(v)$ the range of the velocity function $v:S\to \mathbb{Z}^d$.
+If $\kappa=0$, then we will need the additional assumption given in \eqref{irreducible internal}.
 With this assumption we are able to use a similar argument as in the proof of Proposition \ref{coupling rw} to prove the existence of a successful coupling.